New Car Insurance Grace Period: How Long Do You Have to Add a Car to Your Policy?

 • Confirmation faxed or emailed directly from your insurer to the dealership

 If you're financing, your lender will also require you to carry full coverage, not just minimum liability.
 Make sure your policy meets those requirements before finalizing the purchase.
-You can review how to compare car insurance quotes to ensure you're getting the right coverage at the best price.
+Learn more about when coverage starts so there's no confusion at the lot.

-Most Other States 7 to 30 days depending on insurer; state laws vary widely
+Most Other States 7 to 30 days depending on insurer Set entirely by your policy terms

 Farmers logo